LTLA/BiocWorkflow2015/converted/workflow.md

 This is consistent with changes in the marking profile across a large number of nucleosomes.
 However, H3K9ac marking can also be concentrated into small regions, involving only a few nucleosomes.
 *[csaw](http://bioconductor.org/packages/csaw)* is equally capable of detecting sharp DB within these small regions.
-This can be demonstrated by examining those clusters that contain a smaller number of windows.
+This is demonstrated by examining those clusters that contain a smaller number of windows.

 ```r